Course Topic: Active Citizenship

 A European School for All Children

-You will acquire crucial knowledge on ICT tools that can be used to empower students and develop intercultural awareness.
-You will also discover how to create a completely inclusive environment tailored for multicultural, mixed-ability classrooms comprised of students with various educational needs.
+Discover how to create a completely inclusive environment tailored for multicultural, mixed-ability classrooms comprised of students with various educational needs.

 CLIL in Practice: Focus on the EU